BenSliwa/rawData_pCAT0/README.md

 For CAT, only the results of the transmissions are provided and the single KPI-based transmissions are performed with t_min={10s, 30s}.
 For pCAT, the real-world traces containing live measurements of the current network quality indicators along the driven world are contained as well.
 The M5 Decision Tree (M5T) metric is further evaluated for Phi_max={15 MBit/s, 18 MBit/s} and with variing prediction horizon tau={10s, 30s, 60s}

+Within the filenames of the measurements, t1 is referring to the suburban evaluation track and t2 is related to the highway scenario.

 ### Connectivity map